LeCoupa/vuedarkmode/README.md

 ## Who is using Vue Dark Mode?

-Are you using Vue Dark Mode on one of your project?
+Are you using Vue Dark Mode on one of your projects?
 [Tweet me](https://twitter.com/lecoupa) so we can add your logo here. 👻

 ## License